-“Air pollution exceeded safe levels 16 times last year for Tokoroa, and once for Putaruru, which is why we encourage people to get their firewood in spring or summer,” said EW air quality scientist, Dr Nick Kim.
+“Air quality for the area exceeded safe levels three times last year, which is why we encourage people to buy their firewood in spring or summer,” said EW air quality scientist, Dr Nick Kim.

 Air quality is assessed by measuring the amount of fine particles (PM10) in the air.
-These tiny particles are the main component of air pollution that can cause serious health problems.
+These tiny particles are not visible to the human eye and are small enough to get into human lungs and cause serious health problems.

-The national standard says PM10 should not exceed 50 micrograms per cubic metre (μg/m3) of air more than once over a 24-hour period in 12 months.
-Regional council air quality monitoring figures over the last decade show that in Tokoroa, this standard was exceeded an average of 18 times each year during winter.
+The NES says PM10 should not exceed 50 micrograms per cubic metre (μg/m3) of air more than once over a 24-hour period each year.

-“In winter in these areas, most PM10 comes from smoke from wood burned in home fires, not from industry or vehicles,” Dr Kim said.
+“In winter in Te Kuiti, most PM10 comes from smoke from wood burned in home fires, not from industry or vehicles,” Dr Kim said.